-Courses sent from I-CAN schools to other networks/schools will be charged \$100 per student per course and billed directly from the sending school district to the receive sites.
-(Revised 11/10/04) Enrollment fees are due 60 days after the start of the first day of a scheduled IDL class.
+Fees will be applied the same as in-network I-CAN schools.
+Enrollment fees are due 60 days after the start of the first day of a scheduled IDL class.
 A student has two days after two class sessions are held, if classroom equipment is operational, to drop the course.
 Fees will not be refunded after the second day of class.
-There is an additional district payment to the network for receiving a class of \$200 per site/per class/per year billed from the I-CAN Network the last week of September and the last week of January yearly, which does go back to the sending site instructor as an instructor stipend.